Azure/azure-docs-json-samples/SQLServerAndDatabase/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy an Azure SQL server with Threat Detection enabled and an optional Azure SQL Database.
+This template allows you to deploy an Azure SQL server and an Azure SQL Database.

-Threat Detection is part of the SQL Advanced Threat Protection (ATP) offering and provides a layer of security that responds to potential threats over SQL servers and databases.

-For more information on Threat Detection, see the [official documentation]( https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection).